drbob/djrs/README.md

 Notes
 ==========

-This is in early development, and not recommended for Internet facing sites yet.
-It currently must be run in a "single user" mode
+The recommended method is to setup your rs-nogui node with an forwarded SSH port on your raspberry-PI or dreamplug.
+Then run the web app on any other computers when you want to access you node.

 The DjRS webserver and Retroshare nodes do not have to be on the same computer, BUT you need to know the IP Address of the Retroshare Node in order to login!

+DjRS is still in early development, and it is not recommended to expose the Web Interface directly to the Internet yet.